 One of the priorities of the U.S. Attorney’s Office for the Northern District of Iowa is to protect the civil rights of the citizens of the Northern District of Iowa.

 All complaints of civil rights violations are reviewed by the civil rights attorney in the Civil Division.
-The complaint is then forwarded to the Civil Rights Division in Washington, D.C., for review and a final determination for prosecution.
+The complaint is then forwarded to the Civil Rights Division in Washington, D.C., for further review.

 You may file a complaint of potential violations of federal civil rights laws which includes ADA violations by either mailing, faxing, or e-mailing your complaint to us.

 Click on the following link and complete the form for complaints against state or local government entities or places of public accommodation.
 Places of public accommodation include businesses that are generally open to the public and that fall into one of 12 categories listed in the ADA, such as restaurants, movie theatres, schools, day care facilities, recreation facilities, and doctors' offices.
 The ADA requires places of public accommodation - as well as commercial facilities (privately owned, nonresidential facilities such as factories, warehouses, or office buildings) - to comply with the ADA Standards.

 Mail or fax the completed complaint form to the address below or e-mail the form to:

 The form is also available by calling the U.S. Attorney's Office at (319) 363-6333.

 Northern District of Iowa

 ADA Phone: (319) 363-0534

 You can also file an ADA completing the questionnaire located at http://www.ada.gov/complaint/